-A great communication tool for keeping in touch and seeing what others are doing, social media can be even more powerful when its strengths are utilized for business growth.
+As a great communication tool for keeping in touch and seeing what others are doing, social media can be even more powerful when its strengths support business growth.

 Standing out as the most common theme of Social Media Week was the ability for social media to hold a company accountable to their brand’s promise, day-in and day-out.
-Brooke Foley, of Jayne Advertising, addressed the need to tell people what you’re going to do and then going and doing exactly what you said you were going to do.
+Brooke Foley, of Jayne Advertising, described the need to tell people what you’re going to do, then actually going and doing exactly what you said you were going to do.

 In the world of social media, staying true to who you are as a brand is paramount if you want to be seen as authentic and influential.
 At the end of the day, branding is the accountability of the business owner.
 Social media is what gives it a life and platform.

 Ask yourself: What can we operationally promise day-in-and-out?
 Are we delivering on that promise?

 2. Build a consistent voice across your social media platforms